-The bill amends the Revised Judicature Act of 1961, specifically section 1307a, to update the criteria for juror qualification and to expand the exemptions from jury service.
-Key insertions include provisions that allow individuals over 70 years of age, nursing mothers, participants in the address confidentiality program, service members of the U.S. Armed Forces, their spouses, familial caretakers of hospice patients, and parental caregivers of children with serious health conditions to claim exemptions from jury service.
-These individuals must provide appropriate documentation to the court to validate their exemption requests.
+The bill amends the Revised Judicature Act of 1961, specifically section 1307a, to update the criteria for juror qualifications and exemptions.
+It maintains existing requirements such as citizenship, age, residency, and the ability to communicate in English, while also introducing new exemptions for individuals over 70 years of age, nursing mothers, participants in the address confidentiality program, service members, and their spouses.
+Additionally, it adds provisions for familial caretakers of hospice patients and parental caregivers of children with serious health conditions, allowing them to claim exemptions from jury service upon providing appropriate documentation.

 Statutes affected: Senate Introduced Bill: 600.1307